ecluse:ecluse-core

 This handle owns two stores of the same shape (the TTL + size-bound + single-flight machinery, SingleFlight, is shared between them):

 They are isolated on writes: a single-version resolution caches under its own key and never writes back to the full-packument store, so a cold tarball gate cannot materialise a whole packument into the shared full cache.
 The serve path's single-version read consults the warm full-packument store read-only first (a packument GET followed by its tarball gate still collapses to one upstream call), and only falls back to leading its own selective fetch into the version store when the full entry is cold.
-Both stores enforce the resident-byte budget, and each reports its own residency gauge: the full-packument store under ecluse.metadata_cache.resident_bytes and the single-version store under ecluse.metadata_cache.version.resident_bytes.
+Each store enforces its own named sub-budget (StoreBudget): the three sub-budgets are carved from one cache aggregate at the composition root and sum to it, so the aggregate holds by arithmetic while each class's eviction stays isolated (a version-store flood can never evict the full store's hot head).
+Each reports its own residency gauge: the full-packument store under ecluse.metadata_cache.resident_bytes and the single-version store under ecluse.metadata_cache.version.resident_bytes.
 The hit/miss counter and the entry-count occupancy gauge stay about the full-packument store.

 A third store memoises the assembled representation (resolveAssembled): the encoded merged document, keyed by its derived validator (packumentETag).
 The key is a fingerprint of every input the document is a function of (the origin bodies, private included by content digest; the survivor sets; the mount base), which makes the store content-addressed: an entry can never be served stale, because changed inputs produce a different key and simply miss.
 The resident-byte budget is the real bound here, not the TTL, which only trims dead entries early.
 Cross-client safety follows from the same property: a lookup key includes the digest of the private document this request's own authorised fetch returned, so a client can only hit an entry whose bytes its own inputs would deterministically re-produce.
 The transform is shared, never the authorisation and never another client's view (the private-origin caching prohibition is about credential-blind keying, which a content key is not).
 Residency gauge: ecluse.metadata_cache.assembled.resident_bytes.